Updated: March 25, 2017

 - Big ticket for average item

-At first glance, this flashlight is a great option!
+At first glance, this compact flashlight is a top option!
 Coming with max 1000 lumen, two CR123A lithium batteries, a well-placed tail switch, and a compact design in every way, this is a high-performing piece for sure.
 This is a tactical unit that I would happily suggest for hobbyist that spend a lot of time outdoors and are interested in a light mechanism to keep handy.
 During my tests, I noticed that it didn’t handle falls from big heights during my drop tests, so that is definitely something to keep in mind when ordering.

 Recognizing the above point, I would say this is another great torch that comes with plenty of features, but I am not as convinced on the quality for the price.
-While this is a great option, you may want to consider that it failed some of my drop tests and that its components are pretty standard.
+While this is a top option, you may want to consider that it failed some of my drop tests and that its components are pretty standard.
 I will say, I was really impressed with how far the tactical beam will reach (656 feet).

 - Up to 1000 Lumens